bitrise-steplib/steps-xcode-build-for-simulator/README.md

-# Xcode Archive for Simulator
+# Xcode Build for Simulator

-Todo
+Runs Xcode Build command for simulators for iOS, tvOS or watchOS.

 ## How to use this Step